 their discomfort.
 Sometimes it is hard to differentiate a

 viral bronchitis from

 a bacterial bronchitis, and antibiotics are prescribed.
 In some cases,

 asthmatics can produce green mucus that looks infected.
 Your doctor can have the

 mucus examined to determine if an infection is present.

-Medications: Patients taking blood pressure medicines called ACE
+Medications: Patients with chronic cough who are taking blood pressure medicines called ACE

 (angiotensin converting enzyme), for example, enalapril (Vasotec),

 lisinopril (Zestril, Prinivil), etc.